top of page

 Why LEDs are transforming grow lights

-For decades, greenhouse growers relied primarily on high-pressure sodium lamps for supplemental lighting.
+For decades, greenhouse growers relied primarily on high-pressure sodium lamps (HPS) for supplemental lighting.
 While these systems provided adequate light intensity, they also produced significant heat and offered limited spectral flexibility.

 Higher Energy Efficiency